 Finally, if you’d like to apply to work with us to increase your ecommerce conversion rates via AB testing, you can do so here.

-Why Mobile Checkout is So Critical
+Why Mobile Checkout Best Practices Are So Critical

 Because most ecommerce stores have more mobile traffic than desktop, and it’s only going to get worse.